aratare-jp/shinsetsu/README.md

 ## Rationale

 As we progress through the information age, our ability to organise information effectively seems to stay the same.
-For example, have you ever found a really nice website about cooking and thought "I'll just bookmark this website just in case I need it in the future" and _never_ touched it again?
+For example, have you ever found a really nice website about cooking and thought

+> I'll just bookmark this website just in case I need it in the future

+and _never_ touched it again?
 I sure have.
 In fact, all the time.
 But, why?

-Once bookmarked, that website will join the others in a folder somewhere, perhaps aptly named "cooking".
-Problem starts arising when there are just _too_ many bookmarks in the same place.
-Just scrolling through them and trying to find that one website you want is an already tiring exercise.
+Well, the answer is simple: that website has disappeared among _many_ other websites, all of which were the results of the "I'll just bookmark this website just in case" habit.
 Solution?
-Either you type in the address bar in hope to find it with the help of autocompletion, or you will need to summon up the bookmark manager.
-Regardless, chances are you can find it, but not without being distracted by all these unnecessary steps.
+Either (1) relying on autocompletion to find that website via the address bar (by the way, any browser will only display 10 matching bookmarks _at most_), or (2) summoning up the bookmark manager.
+Either way, chances are you can find it, but not without having to go through all these unnecessary steps.
 Oh, and good luck trying to do so  with a _nested structure_ (i.e. bookmark folders within bookmark folders) that a majority of us, when feel the need to "organise" our bookmarks, seem to always fall back on.

 As my bookmarks grow each day, and finding things has become such a chore that I truly need a better way to tame this beast.
 And so I started finding a solution that suits my need, or building one if I have to.
 I did the latter.

-Enter Shinsetsu, designed to be a replacement for the standard bookmark manager.
+Enter Shinsetsu - a standalone bookmark "stack" - designed to replace the stock standard bookmark managers.

-Shinsetsu was designed to be as seamless as possible, in the sense that if you need to find something, you can do so _quickly_.
+Shinsetsu aims to be as seamless as possible, in the sense that if you need to do something, you can do so _quickly_.
 You can find its features in the section above, but here's a quick sneakpeek:

 - Instead of having nested structure, Shinsetsu promotes _tabs_ and _tags_.